paul-hammant/tbd/content/feature-flags/index.md

 experience.
 Without that command line argument, the application would run with a shopping cart component.
 At least that's the way the developers coded that application.
 The 'One Click Purchase' and 'Shopping Cart' alternates are probably also the same language that the business people associated with the project use.
-It gets complicated in that flags need not be implicity on/off or new/old, they could be additive.
+It gets complicated in that flags need not be implicitly on/off or new/old, they could be additive.
 In our case here, there could also be a `--allowUsersToUserShoppingCartInsteadOfOneClick` capability.
 It can be additive, you see.

 {{< note title="Flags Are Toggles" >}}